Breaking News – The latest report from the CDC lists at least 1,742 pediatric COVID-19 deaths and 71 MISC deaths. (see

 So far, while only about 16% of cases in the United States have occurred in children and teens who are less than 18 years old, many of those “pediatric COVID-19 cases were hospitalized.”

-Some were even admitted to the ICU and tragically, some have died.
+Some were even admitted to the ICU and tragically, many have died.

 Are Kids Dying With COVID-19?

 How many kids?

-And some of those deaths have been in children.
+And many of those deaths have been in children, including children who were previously healthy.

 It’s important to note that some these recent COVID-19 deaths in children are still being investigated, but according to reports they include:

 - a teenager in California who did not have any preexisting conditions (being investigated by the CDC to see if from COVID-19)

 a six-week old infant in Connecticut who tested positive for SARS-CoV-2 during postmortem testing– the medical examiner later listed “unsafe sleep in bassinet with soft bedding” as the reason for the baby’s death

 - a young child (under age 5 years) with underlying health conditions in Hamilton County, Tennessee